3.7 The growth of the ECHR

 A review of the working of the ECtHR has been undertaken and discussion as to the shape of future reform are ongoing.
 Lord Woolf has commented that ‘The problems of the Court derive not only from the rapid increase in the number of member states and the number of citizens able to apply to Strasbourg.
 It has also undergone a more fundamental change in its nature and purpose’ (Woolf, 2005).

-The President of the Court, Luzius Wildhaber, has highlighted the contrast between the Convention system's original purpose as an early warning system, and its current role, whereby it is ‘increasingly thought of as being required to offer everyone the individual protection of the law in the last instance’.
+The first President of the Court, Luzius Wildhaber, has highlighted the contrast between the Convention system's original purpose as an early warning system, and its current role, whereby it is ‘increasingly thought of as being required to offer everyone the individual protection of the law in the last instance’.
 Although the Court continues to deal with serious human rights questions, this work is now only a fraction of its day-to-day work.
 85 per cent of incoming cases are not examined on their merits (either because they are declared inadmissible, or because they are not pursued and are therefore disposed of administratively), and of the admissible applications, only a fraction raise serious human rights questions.

 The high percentage of inadmissible cases suggests a lack of congruence between the expectations of those who apply to the Court, and what the Court can actually deliver.
 There is, in short, a lack of awareness and understanding as to the Court's real purpose and jurisdiction.
 Reform of the Court may therefore not be enough: thought may also need to be given to how the expectations of 800 million citizens may be achieved.